-CONCLUSION
+6 CONCLUSION

-A 3D electromagnetic finite element analysis code with high accuracy and with no contamination from spurious modes has been demonstrated.
-Differential geometry and geometrical physics is useful for understanding the features of these codes and why they work.
+Electromagnetic FEA technology continues to improve.
+A 3D electromagnetic FEA code with high accuracy and with no contamination from spurious modes has been demonstrated.
+Such codes are competitive with FDTD codes like MAFIA.
+Differential geometry and geometrical physics is useful for understanding the features of electromagnetic FEA codes and why they work.